 You don’t need any special tools to build this DIY mini smoker.
 Essentially, all you need to do is put together a Weber Smokey Joe and a few other pieces of cooking and grilling equipment.
 With just a little bit of effort, you can create your own mini smoker that will help you cook delicious meals for your friends and family.

 Making your own mini smoker is easier than you might think – and the video tutorial below will show you just how simple it is.
 Whether you’re looking to save money or just want to try something new, smoking your own food at home is a great way to go.
 All you’ll need is a few supplies and a little bit of patience, and you’ll be enjoying delicious smoked food in no time.

-It works great and is easy to use that even owners of a standard smoker will probably want to have this, too. 😉
+It works great and is easy to use so even owners of a standard smoker will probably want to have this, too. 😉

-How about you?
-Is this the smoker you need?
+Well, how about you?
+Is this the mini smoker you need?

 You’ll need these materials:

 - ¼” 20 Stainless Steel All Thread